 Selected Articles by Dr. Lisa Kalich

-Dr. Souza, a bilingual (Spanish-English) forensic psychologist, specializes in Violence Risk, Sex Offender Risk, Competency, Legal Insanity, Mitigation, and Mental Health Diversion.
+Dr. Souza, a bilingual (Spanish-English) Board Certified Forensic Psychologist, specializes in Violence Risk, Sex Offender Risk, Competency, Legal Insanity, Mitigation, and Mental Health Diversion.

 Dr. Souza is a senior psychologist specialist in Patton State Hospital's Forensic Evaluation Department.
 In this role, he conducts various complex and comprehensive forensic evaluations, including violence risk assessments, sex offender risk assessments, commitment extensions, competency to stand trial evaluations, and malingering evaluations.
 Dr. Souza is also a member of Patton State Hospital's training committee and is a coordinating supervisor for the postdoctoral fellowship in forensic psychology.
 He is a certified HCR-20-V3 trainer and is active in several committees attempting to improve the quality and efficacy of violence risk assessment across the Department of State Hospitals in California.
 Dr. Souza has extensive experience providing expert testimony to the courts across California, including the Board of Parole Hearings and Los Angeles, San Bernardino, Riverside, San Diego, Alameda, San Joaquin, Kern, Sacramento, Solano, and Placer Counties.
 Additionally, he is a native Spanish speaker with specialized knowledge and experience conducting psychological evaluations with monolingual and bilingual Spanish-speaking populations.